 Evidence will not be presented for assessment for all standards at the same time, as commentaries should be submitted consecutively.
 Individual standards or groups of standards can be 'signed off' at intervals over time.

 Feedback on submissions to practitioners should be via the log and can help a practitioner with subsequent submissions.
 The applicant needs to know what they must do to address your concerns but should not be told how to do this.
 It is important to separate the role of assessor from that of mentor.

 An assessor cannot act as a mentor to the same individual.
 A comparison of the roles is given in Annex 4.

 The applicant and assessor should agree a submission timeline at the start of the process.

-There should be an agreed method of contact in case of difficulty; email is recommended, and a copy of correspondence should be kept until the process been completed.
+There should be an agreed method of contact in case of difficulty; email or the messaging function on the e-portfolio is recommended; a copy of any correspondence should be kept until the registration process been completed.

 The turnaround time for assessing a single commentary with its associated evidence should be within three weeks.

-The whole assessment process should be completed as quickly as possible and should not normally take longer than 18 months at the most; a lower time period may be stipulated by the local scheme.
+The whole assessment process should be completed as quickly as possible and should not normally take longer than 18 months at the most.
+A shorter time period may be stipulated by the local scheme.
 Any difficulties with timeframes should be discussed with the scheme coordinator as soon as possible.

-As described in the section on 'Guidance for applicants', evidence for standards may not necessarily be written, and can also involve an appropriate professional observing the applicant e.g. in a meeting or making a presentation.
-A detailed testimonial must be provided (see Supporting Information).
+As described in the section on 'Guidance for applicants', evidence for standards may not necessarily be written, and can also involve an appropriate professional observing the applicant e.g., in a meeting or making a presentation.
+A detailed testimonial must be provided (see Supporting Information and template provided).